nigel-upstart/CCNotify/README.md

 ## Features

 - 🔔 **Get notified** when Claude requires your input or completes a task.
-- 🔗 **Click to jump back** when notifications are clicked, automatically taking you to the corresponding project in VS Code.
+- 🔗 **Smart click-to-focus** - Intelligently detects your environment and focuses the right window:
+  - **VS Code**: Activates VS Code window
+  - **Terminal**: Focuses the exact terminal tab using TTY matching
 - ⏱️ **Task Duration**: Displays started time, and how long the task took to complete

 **Note**: Currently compatible with macOS only.